-Depending on the exact track and intensity of Dorian, these forecast wave heights will increase or decrease.
-Regardless, dangerous rip currents are expected at all East Coast beaches this weekend into early next week.
+Dangerous rip currents are expected at all East Coast beaches this weekend into early next week.
 Additionally, with the new moon, tides will already be running above normal along the East Coast this week, which could result in minor flooding alone.
 Additional water rises could cause more flooding.